 Publications and Acknowledgments

 Mr. McRae has been recognized in such publications as The Best Lawyers in America®.
+He was recently named a California "Litigation Star" in the 2018 edition of Benchmark Litigation.
 California Lawyer featured him as one of its honorees in its 2015 California Lawyer Attorney of the Year Awards.
 The Los Angeles Business Journal named Mr. McRae to its 2016 "Most Influential Minority Lawyers in Los Angeles" list, and Who's Who Legal: Investigations 2016, along with its sister publication, Global Investigations Review, recently recognized Mr. McRae as a leading individual for his expertise in internal and regulatory investigations.
 He was named to the Daily Journal's list of "Top 100 Lawyers in California" for 2014 and 2015.
 In 2015, the Daily Journal recognized Vergara v.
 State of California as one of its Top Plaintiff's Verdicts By Impact in 2014.
 In Vergara v.
 State of California, Mr. McRae helped secure a landmark civil rights decision that struck down California's teacher tenure and dismissal statutes as unconstitutional.
 Recently, the Daily Journal recognized Los Angeles County Metropolitan Transportation Authority et al. v.
 Parsons-Dillingham Metro Rail Construction Manager Joint Venture et al. as one of the Top Defense Results in 2015.
 Mr. McRae served as the lead defense attorney and helped Parsons-Dillingham obtain the defense win in that matter.
 He was also named as one of the Daily Journal's "Top 20 California Attorneys Under 40" in 2003.
 In January 2004, Mr. McRae was selected by Law & Politics magazine as one of California's "Superlawyers" in the area of Business Litigation, based on a survey of more than 65,000 California lawyers.
 He was named in 2006 among the "New Stars, New Worlds" by Lawdragon magazine, which features up-and-coming talent and lawyers with fascinating new practices.
 In 2015, Mr. McRae, along with partner Theodore Boutrous, was recognized by The Recorder magazine in their annual "Litigation Department of the Year" competition in the "Ground Breakers" category.
 In 2016, the Recorder magazine also recognized Mr. McRae in their annual "Litigation department of the Year" competition in the "Game Changers" category.